bismuthfoundation/Hack-with-BIS/01-Concepts/protocols/readme.md

 TODO

-## Token
+## Color

-The "token:" protocol allows for BIS tokens management: issuance and transfer.
+The "color:" protocol is used as part of the hypernodes to manage colored lists and sync them across the network.

 TODO